Dustin Johnson topples Jason Day at top of golf's world rankings

 Reigning US Open champion Johnson finished the tournament on 17-under par following a final round of 71 to clinch the 13th PGA Tour victory of his career.

-"I played really well," Johnson told reporters.
+"I played really well," American Johnson told reporters.
 "I wasn't really thinking about my world ranking ...
 I mean, I look at the world golf rankings but it's not like my goal ...
 I want to win the golf tournament I'm playing.

 "If I get to No. 1 from winning the golf tournament obviously that's a bonus.
 The most important thing is winning golf tournaments."